Communities

 For the latter, you could perhaps start here.

-Eric Isaac‭ wrote 11 months ago
+Eric Isaac‭ wrote about 1 year ago

 I see - thank you for clarifying, the link is helpful.
 Would it make sense for me to close / delete this question?